Lothiraldan/saltpad/README.rst

       app: /code/index.html
       app_path: /saltpad

 This configuration is valid for a deployment of saltpad release archive on /code.
 The `index.html` file needs to be accessible on path `/code/index.html` and readable by salt-api.
-The `app_path` setting key must be different than `/` and must_correspond to the `PATH_PREFIX` saltpad configuration key.
+The `app_path` setting key must be different than `/` and must correspond to the saltpad configuration key `PATH_PREFIX`.
 Here is the corresponding saltpad configuration file:

 .. code-block:: json